 The university ensures equality of opportunity and treatment in all areas related to student admission, instructions, employment, placement, accommodations, financial assistance programs, and other services.
-Marshall University also neither affiliates with nor grants recognition to any individual, group, or organization having policies that discriminate based on race, color, sex, religion, age, disability, national origin, or sexual orientation.
+Marshall University and the Department of Nutrition and Dietetics neither affiliates with nor grants recognition to any individual, group, or organization having policies that discriminate based on race, color, sex, religion, age, disability, national origin, or sexual orientation.